lycheeverse/lychee-action/README.md

 #### Optional environment variables

 Issues with links will will be written to a file containing the error report.
 The default path is `lychee/out.md`.
-The path and filename may be overridden with the following variables.
+The path and filename may be overridden with the following variable:

-- `LYCHEE_OUTPUT_DIR` - The output directory the markdown error report
+- `LYCHEE_OUT` - The path to the output file for the markdown error report
-- `LYCHEE_OUTPUT_FILENAME` - The error report filename

 #### Receiving issues containing the error report